Ever wish kids would be more enthusiastic about working toward a skill, target, or benchmark without you pulling or pushing them to the end result?

 Why Setting Goals Is Important

-Reflection and goal setting are essential skills for students to develop as they grow.
-The importance of goal setting for students has been documented time and time again.
+Reflection and goal setting are essential skills for kids to develop as they grow.
+The importance of learning goal setting for students has been documented time and time again.
 A few of the more prominent benefits that goal setting provides include:

 Promoting brain development by recalling situations, emotions, and facts